Live Stream 1: Review of the content so far

 This is the first of our three Live Stream Events with Lead Educator, Graham McPheat.
 Graham will discuss the content of the course so far and the developments in Billy’s Story.

-This Live Stream Event has now taken place.
+The Live Stream Event has taken place.
 You can watch the recording on YouTube.

-Each Live Stream Event will be streamed live on YouTube for approximately 40 minutes.
-We will send a reminder email a day before the event.
+Each Live Stream Event will be streamed live on YouTube for between 40 and 60 minutes.
+We will send a reminder email a day or so before the event.

 We encourage you to ask questions and comment on the week’s topics during the Live Stream, and we’ll select the most popular ones to respond to during the event.